JohannRodriguez/Tic-tac-toe-javascrript/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# JS Tic-Tac-Toe

-> One paragraph statement about the project.
+> This is a tic-tac-toe page project, we used javascript, HTML, and CSS to create a playable game inside the browser making use of functions and DOM

 ![screenshot](./app_screenshot.png)